Friendtech? What financial institutions can learn from Fintechs

 Advantages FIs have over FinTech

 Additionally, financial institutions are typically equipped with more robust risk management and security tools– driven in part by the need to adhere to complex industry regulations.
-This makes a difference to consumers: 86 percent trust financial institutions to securely manage their data, compared to just 2 percent who trust consumer technology companies, according to an Accenture survey.
+This makes a difference to consumers: trust that their personal data will be protected is a big driver of trust, according to an Accenture survey.

 Financial institutions, like those who partner with Vantiv, also have easy access to large amounts of data and analytical information that can be leveraged to design offerings that attract and retain cardholders.